Cascades in the dynamics of affine interval exchange transformations: Generic directions and Rauzy induction.

-\item If $A \subset T(B)$ \ \textit{i.e.} \ $2^{-m} \lambda_B \geq \lambda_A$.
+\item If $A \varsubsetneq T(B)$ \ \textit{i.e.} \ $2^{-m} \lambda_B > \lambda_A$.

-In this case, the right Rauzy-Veech induction will not yield an AIET of the form of the $\IetFam m n$ family therefore we consider the first return map on $D' = D-A$ which we call the left Rauzy-Veech induction of our AIET.
-We obtain a new AIET in $\IetFam {m} {n+m}$ and its length vector $(\lambda_A', \lambda_B')$ satisfies, \\
+In this case, the right Rauzy-Veech induction is not well-defined therefore we consider the first return map on $D' = D-A$ which we call the left Rauzy-Veech induction of our AI.
+We obtain a new AI in $\IetFam {m} {n+m}$ and its length vector $(\lambda_A', \lambda_B')$ satisfies, \\

 \end{enumerate}